Unit standard definitions and explanations

 Rollover

-The purpose of rollover of a unit standard is to extend its registration period.
-If it is nearing its planned review date and there has been insufficient information to inform a review, the standard is rolled over to maintain currency.
-It is then issued as a new version, but with content unchanged.
+The purpose of a unit standard rollover is to extend its registration period.
+If a standard is nearing its planned review date and there is insufficient information to inform a review, the standard is rolled over to maintain currency.

 Revision